-I challenge myself, and you if you’re willing, to make certain to not close your mind.
-Don’t let anything, especially yourself, limit your potential.
-Open up to the fact that we are all here to help each other grow and become more.
-In so doing, I just might find that I’m pretty smart after all.
+A truly wise person will be open to the fact that we are all here to help each other grow and become more.
+In so doing, we just might find that we’re pretty smart after all.

 Question: When have you recognized you were choosing to be closed minded, and what do you feel you lost from that choice?
 Leave a comment below.